ollipal/sshkeyboard/README.md

 with `listen_keyboard_async` function.

-`listen_keyboard_async` also exposes a new optional parameter `sleep` that can be used to change automatic `asyncio.sleep` times between new async callbacks.
+`listen_keyboard_async` also exposes a new optional parameter `sleep` that can be used to change automatic `asyncio.sleep` times between async callbacks.

 ```python
 import asyncio